-Why two-thirds of India’s opposition MPs suspended from parliament?
+Why were two-thirds of India’s opposition MPs suspended from parliament?

-Why 141 India opposition MPs suspended from parliament?
+Why were 141 India opposition MPs suspended from parliament?

 More than 100 MPs have been suspended from parliament in move the the opposition calls ‘a complete purge’.